 Rashbam: You already conceded, Matt!

-Matt Slick: But, I don't think any of us here have gathered to discuss with irrationality and to hear argumentation done in such a way.
-I think those who are here, desire to hear a truly rational discussion.
+Matt Slick: But, I don't think any of us here have gathered to discuss irrationality and to hear argumentation done in such a way.
+I think those who are here desire to hear a truly rational discussion.
 And I do not believe you have demonstrated that at all.

 Rashbam: You haven't even gotten your argument off the ground.

 Matt Slick: Rash, how can I when you're so irrational?
 If you want to deny rationality, then we really don't have much we can talk about.

 Rashbam: Next comes the threat of eternal damnation.

 Matt Slick: But this dialogue will be very interesting and profitable for my website.
 Thanks.

 Matt Slick: Rash, when you are ready to affirm the laws of logic being valid, then we can have a discussion using logic.

 Rashbam: I'm not going to affirm anything you might abuse, Matt.